SecGen/SecGen/README.md

  - service: a SecGen module that adds a (relatively secure) network service
  - utility: a SecGen module that adds (relatively secure) software or configuration changes
  - network: a virtual network card
+ - generator: generates output, such as random text
+ - encoder: receives input, such as text, performs operations on that to produce output (such as, encoding/encryption/selection)

 Each vulnerability module is contained within the modules/vulnerabilies directory tree, which is organised to match the Metasploit Framework (MSF) modules directory structure.
 For example, the distcc_exec vulnerability module is contained within: modules/vulnerabilities/unix/misc/distcc_exec/.